Education: Tulane University, B.S. Neuroscience, B.S. Public Health, M.S.P.H. Disaster Management

-Join our 15-day high school community service hurricane relief service program focused on the residents of Houston and the surrounding area.
+Join our 15-day teen community service trip and hurricane relief service program focused on the residents of Houston and the surrounding area.

 “Our daughter came home feeling that she had friends that valued her and that she was able to make a difference in the lives of others.” - Parent of RLT Alumna Alexa M.